aceciliad/DataAnalysis/README.md

 ## filter_banks_specgram.py

-This script produces a figure with a fast analysis of the waveforms corresponding to the event selected.
+This script produces a figure with a fast analysis of the waveforms corresponding to the selected event and component.

 | Option          | Description                                                 |
 |-----------------|-------------------------------------------------------------|